-Houseplant Tip #1: Give Your Plant More Light
+Houseplant Tip #1: Plants Need Light, Give Them More

-The solution to providing more light is generally either about plant placement nearer to a light source or by supplementing light with artificial grow lights.
-Try moving plants around and see where you get the best growth.
-If you have pothos or plants that propagate easily, take cuttings and grow the cuttings in different areas of your home.
-Test where in your home you get the best growth.
-If your home just doesn’t have many windows, consider getting a good quality LED grow light that averages a minimum of 12w per square foot of coverage.
+How to provide more light: place plants near a brighter area (near an East or West window), filter direct sun (a shade or sheer cloth in front of a South-facing window does wonders), or supplement by adding grow lights.
+A great way to find out what is better…move plants around in your home and see where you get the fastest and most consistent growth.
+If you have “Pothos” or other easy plant, take cuttings and grow them in different areas of your home.
+Test different spots and you’ll see where you get the best growth.
+If your home just doesn’t have many windows, consider investing in a good quality LED grow light and try to target at least 8-12watts of light per square foot of coverage.

-On your path to finding a spot in your home that offers more light, be mindful that while it’s hard to provide that upper limit of light, it’s substantially easier to provide too much and burn your plant!
-When moving plants to higher light, acclimate them slowly (over many weeks), opt for filtered direct sun instead of DIRECT sun and watch for signs of leaf burn or yellowing which indicate the sun is too intense.
-Also be aware that light intensity in the summer (along with heat) is greater, meaning a plant may be more at risk of burning in the summer than it is in the winter.
-Putting your plants near an East or West window may be ideal because it offers a bit of low-intensity direct sun in the morning and enough indirect sun throughout the day to keep them happy – but again, watch for leaf burn and yellowing.
+On your path to finding the perfect spot with more light, be mindful that while it’s hard to find that ideal range of light, it’s substantially easier to provide too much and burn your plant!
+When moving plants to higher light, acclimate them slowly (over many weeks), opt for filtered-direct sun instead of DIRECT sun and watch for signs of leaf burn or yellowing which indicate the sun is too intense.
+Also beware, light intensity is greater in the summer (along with heat) than it is in the winter; meaning a plant in one spot may be fine during the winter but then burn in the summer.
+Putting your plants near an East or West window can be ideal because it offers a bit of low-intensity direct sun in the morning or evening and enough indirect sun throughout the day to keep them happy – but again, watch for leaf burn and yellowing.

 Photo of houseplants and orchids at East window with additional LED grow lights